tanvisankhyan/LLM_Projects/README.md

 # LLM_Projects
 A collection of LLM projects.

+Project 1:
-1. Multi-agent Research Artical Writer Using CrewAI
+# Multi-agent Research Artical Writer Using CrewAI

    This project showcases the implementation of a multi-agent system using CrewAI to automate the process of planning, writing, and editing high-quality blog content.
 Each AI agent is assigned a specialized role, enabling a structured and collaborative content development workflow.
 This project leverages the capabilities of OpenAI's GPT-3.5-turbo model for natural language understanding and generation.